-Check your RCCD email account for non-payment drop notices.
-Drop for Non-Payment has been temporarily suspended for the 2018-19.
+Drop for Non-Payment has been temporarily suspended.
 Students with outstanding balance will have to pay fees in full in order to register for a course, request transcripts, or receive a certificate or diploma.
 Please note that if you are applying for financial aid but it has not yet been awarded at the time of registration, you will be responsible for fees due until any financial award comes through.
 Be sure to check WebAdvisor/MyPortal or your RCCD email to see if there have been changes to scheduled classes prior to the first class meeting.
 Personal email addresses will not be used by RCCD.
 Your RCCD account is the ONLY approved method of formal communication from the District to the student If you waitlist a class and space becomes available, you will be automatically enrolled and a notification email will be sent to your RCCD email account.
 If you do not intend to remain in the class, you must drop yourself by the drop and refund deadlines.